Developer Getting Started Guide

 - Ecosystem Guide for information about our third party technology partners and how to integrate with them.

-- Architecture concepts - a deeper look into the Spryker Commerce OS architecture, naming and design concepts
+- Advanced development concepts - a deeper look into the Spryker Commerce OS architecture, naming and design concepts

 Navigating the Documentation

-To navigate through the Documentation content, click on a respective section at the top and the opened left-hand table of contents, or use the search.
+To navigate through the Documentation content, click on a respective section on top and the opened left-hand table of contents, or use the search.